martinemde/hubot-slack-github-issue-link/README.md

 A hubot script that posts detailed slack attachments for mentioned github issues and pull requests

+This script only emits Slack attachments which are crafted specifically for the Slack API.

 See [`src/slack-github-issue-link.coffee`](src/slack-github-issue-link.coffee) for full documentation.

 ## Installation